The Mystery of the Holy Companion

 The Challenge of Intimacy in the Gospel Narrative

 John 20:11–18 presents one of the most stunning moments in the New Testament.
 After initially failing to recognize Jesus, Mary realizes who he is when he calls her by name.
 Her reaction is immediate—she embraces him.
 Traditionally, biblical scholars and theologians have emphasized not the embrace, but Jesus’ command for her to release him.
-However, I would argue that above all, this scene is the first declaration in the Gospels that the risen Christ was physically real.
-This fact is paramount to understanding the Christian ontology of the incarnation.
-A series of events follows—all of which reinforce the importance Jesus placed upon assuring his followers that he was indeed alive, risen, incarnate, and fully embodied.
-He is not a hallucination, not a spirit or ghost, not a transcendental abstraction—but wounded, hungry, and eager to walk again among them in fellowship (koinōnía - κοινωνία).

-It is remarkable—and revealing—that 2,000 years of Christian tradition have often overlooked the evangelist John's declaration that the first act of physicality by the risen Jesus was to receive the embrace of a woman.
+However, this scene contains the first recorded physical interaction with the embodied, risen Christ, a moment paramount to understanding the Christian ontology of the incarnation.
+A series of events follows—all of which reinforce the importance Jesus placed upon assuring his followers that he was indeed alive, risen, and fully embodied.
+He is not a hallucination, not a spirit or ghost, but wounded, hungry, and eager to walk again among them in fellowship (koinōnía - κοινωνία).
+It is therefore remarkable that the first act of physicality by the risen Jesus was to receive the embrace of a woman.

 Even more striking is the tendency to interpret his words as a rebuke rather than a moment of sacred transition.
 Yet it is precisely in these words—so often cited as a denial—that their mystical significance is unveiled:

 “Do not cling to me, for I have not yet ascended to the Father.”
 (John 20:17)